 The Trust's transactions relating to land and buildings include the taking up of the long leaseholds of Lapal Academy, Lutley Academy and Woodside Academy for peppercorn rent over a term of 125 years at conversion on 1 February 2017.
+Hurst Hill Primary School and Priory Primary School were transferred to the Trust on 1st October 2017 and 1st December 2017 respectively for peppercorn rent over a term of 125 years at the respective conversion dates.
 A formal valuation was performed to determine the fair value of the land and buildings on conversion for each school.

-The valuations were undertaken by professional valuation firm FHP on the 12th June 2017.
-Each valuation was carried out by a professional valuer holding the MRICS qualification.
+Formal valuations were undertaken by professional valuation firm FHP on the 29th July 2022 for all five schools, each valuation was carried out by a professional valuer holding the MRICS qualification.